 Heavy and Light Chain Pairing

-Pairing heavy and light chain sequences from a clone prior to downstream analysis enables you to analyze both chains as one clone.
-To pair the heavy and light sequences,
+Pairing heavy and light chain sequences from a clone prior to downstream analysis enables you to analyze both chains as one complex.

 - Navigate to your folder with input data (or upload the data),